RagehAz/bldrs_app/README.md

 - `Stratosphere();`
-  _is a padding widget in the top of any `ListView` or `GridView` to the list/grid items some top space
+  _is a padding widget in the top of any `ListView` or `GridView` to the list / grid items some top space_

 - `PyramidsHorizon();`
-  _is a padding widget in the bottom of any `ListView` or `GridView` to the list/grid items some top space
+  _is a padding widget in the bottom of any `ListView` or `GridView` to the list / grid items some top space_

 ......................